 - The University of Huddersfield – Music Journalism

 - University of Cumbria – Primary Education with QTS

 - Royal Northern College of Music – Music

 The Music A Level is an ideal qualification for Music degree courses at both traditional universities and music conservatoires, and Arts based degree courses that extend to popular music and recording techniques.
 Former students are currently studying courses including Music, Professional Musicianship and Music Production.

-A pass in GCSE Music or Grade 5 Theory are preferred entry requirements.
-You are expected to be around Grade 5 standard in your instrument or voice.
+GCSE Music or grade 5 theory are suitable entry requirements.
+A minimum grade 4 in GCSE English is also necessary.
+Having your own instrument is essential and private instrumental / vocal tuition is recommended.
+You are expected to be around grade 5 standard in your instrument or voice.

 Year 1 and Year 2 40% written exam 60% practical exam